 In a very generic sense, national interests are "that which is deemed by a particular state (actor) to be a . . . desirable goal."
-The attainment of this goal is something that the identifying actor believes will have a positive impact on itself.
-Realization of the interest could enhance the political, economic, security, environmental, and/or moral well-being of a populace and the state (actor) or national enterprise to which they belong.
+The attainment of this goal is something the identifying state believes will have a positive impact on itself.
+Realization of the interest could enhance the political, economic, security, environmental, and/or moral well-being of a populace and the associated state (actor) or national enterprise.
 This holds true within the territory of the actor, as well as in any external relations that the actor may undertake outside of the administrative control of that actor.

-Interests would be the concern of the actor as a whole, "or at least (for) a sufficiently substantial subset of its membership to transcend the specific interests of (any) particular groups" within the actor.
-For the United States, the executive body of the federal government, rather than the legislative or judicial, has the primary responsibility for determining the national interests that address perceived needs and aspirations external to the geographic borders of the nation.
+Interests would be the concern of the actor as a whole, "or at least (for) a sufficiently substantial subset of its membership to transcend the specific interests" of any of its particular groups.
+For the United States, the executive branch of the federal government has primary responsibility for determining the national interests that address perceived needs and aspirations external to the geographic borders of the nation.
 The determination of internal or domestic interests is more complex with executive and legislative bodies at federal, state, and local levels interacting in the political process to reach decisions.